Operation Atlantic Resolve: Ground

-As of January 2017, there are 3,500 troops from the 3rd Armored Brigade Combat Team, 4th Infantry Division, 87 tanks and 144 Bradley fighting vehicles there.
+In January 2017, there were 3,500 troops from the 3rd Armored Brigade Combat Team, 4th Infantry Division, 87 tanks and 144 Bradley fighting vehicles there.
 They initially gathered in Poland, before spreading out across seven countries from Estonia to Bulgaria.
 The brigade is headquartered in Germany.
 An armored brigade will constantly rotate deployment every nine months.
 The equipment will be permanently based in Żagań in western Poland alongside a Polish armored division seemingly 34th Armoured Cavalry Brigade, 11th Armoured Cavalry Division.
 This unit has been replaced by 2nd Brigade Combat Team, 1st Infantry Division in September 2017.

-AS of May 2018, the rotational force has changed to 1st Armored Brigade Combat Team, 1st Cavalry Division.
-1st Armored Brigade Combat Team, 1st Infantry Division completed their rotation during October 2019 and were replaced by 2nd Armored Brigade Combat Team, 1st Cavalry Division.
+As of May 2018, the rotational force was changed to the 1st Armored Brigade Combat Team, 1st Cavalry Division.
+The 1st Armored Brigade Combat Team, 1st Infantry Division completed their rotation during October 2019 and were replaced by the 2nd Armored Brigade Combat Team, 1st Cavalry Division.
 2BCT, 1CAV was replaced in approximately November or December 2020 by 1ABCT, 1CAV.
 In June, 2021 it was announced that 1ABCT, 1ID would replace 1ABCT, 1CAV in August 2021.

 On 4 September 2020, the US Army deployed the 2nd Battalion of the 69th Armor Regiment, part of the 2nd Brigade Combat Team, 3rd Division, for training in Pabradė.
 They deployed with M1 Abrams, Bradley Fighting Vehicle, other vehicles, and material.

 On 8 March 2022, V Corps' main headquarters forward deployed to Germany to provide additional command and control of U.S. Army forces in Europe as part of a larger personnel build up in response to the 2022 Russian invasion of Ukraine.

 Reactions

-82% of Czechs approved and supported the United States Army-NATO convoy that partook in Operation Dragoon Ride, according to an opinion poll that was conducted by the independent STEM agency in 2015.
+82% of Czechs approved and supported the United States Army-NATO convoy that partook in Operation Dragoon Ride, in an opinion poll that was conducted by the independent STEM agency in 2015.

-A NATO deployment in the early January 2017 was welcomed by Polish officials who described it as a necessary response to Russian military exercises near its border and its military intervention in Ukraine and members of the public as the materiel crossed into south-western Poland from Germany.
-The same deployment sparked protests in Germany and prompted a critical reaction among the country’s centre-left political parties, but was defended by the country’s ruling Christian Democrat Party (CDU) coalition and German military officials.
+A NATO deployment in the early January 2017 was welcomed by Polish officials, who described it as a necessary response to Russian military exercises near its border and its military intervention in Ukraine and members of the public as the materiel crossed into south-western Poland from Germany.
+The same deployment sparked protests in Germany and prompted a critical reaction among the country's centre-left political parties, but was defended by the country's ruling CDU/CSU coalition and German military officials.

 An article about the deployment that was published by the Donbas News International (DNI) agency and its subsequent circulation in the Western conspiracy-theory cybersphere and Russian mediasphere was cited as an example of the creation and spread of fake news.
 An editorial by the Pittsburgh Post-Gazette cautioned anyone against using the deployment as a domestic political tool.